dalishi/DesaySV-DL/README.md

 ```
 3. Verify cuDNN

-To verify that cuDNN is installed and is running properly, compile the mnistCUDNN sample located in the `/usr/src/cudnn_samples_v7` directory in the debian file. (**Note: The samples codes are a separte .tgz download or installed with cuDNN deb file**)
+To verify that cuDNN is installed and is running properly, compile the mnistCUDNN sample located in the `/usr/src/cudnn_samples_v7` directory in the debian file. (**Note: The samples codes are a separate .tgz download or installed with cuDNN deb file**)
 Copy the cuDNN sample to a writable path:
 ```shell
 $ cp -r /usr/src/cudnn_samples_v7/ $HOME